 Please call ahead if possible to make an appointment.
 Appointments may be scheduled by calling (405) 528-3663.
-If you need help obtaining a referral, please contact your WIC or DHS office.
 The baby must be present at the time of the visit.
 Our loving volunteers will be on-hand to help take care of your children while you “shop” for the items you need.
 Services are provided a maximum of five times during the baby’s first 48 months.

 Isn’t breast milk best for babies?
 Why do you provide formula rather than encouraging these new mothers to breastfeed?

 Breastfeeding has been shown to have substantial benefits for babies, including decreased illness and a closer bond with their mother.
 But the choice to breast- or bottle-feed is a personal one, and is often dictated by culture, the mother’s desire and determination, or the need to supplement with formula as directed by a physician.